aperturerobotics/starpc/README.md

 # Stream RPC

-**starpc** is a simple streaming Protobuf RPC service implementation.
+Protobuf service implementation supporting **client-to-server streaming** RPCs.

 The [rpcproto](./srpc/rpcproto.proto) file contains the entire protocol.

-Implements a fully-featured client and server for Proto3 services in both TypeScript and Go.

-Implementation features:

- - Generates a Go server for proto3 services that does not use reflection.
- - Uses the **ts-proto** RPC interface to implement TypeScript clients.
- - Each RPC call is mapped to a Stream preventing head-of-line blocking.

 Leverages the Stream multiplexing of the underlying transport; for example:
 HTTP/2 or [libp2p-mplex] over a WebSocket.

 [libp2p-mplex]: https://github.com/libp2p/js-libp2p-mplex

-# Usage: Client
+# Example

-Use the [protobuf-project] template on the "starpc" branch.
+See the [protobuf-project] template on the "starpc" branch.

 [protobuf-project]: https://github.com/aperturerobotics/protobuf-project

+# Usage

+**starpc** is a fully-featured client and server for Proto3 services in both TypeScript and Go.
+Supports any AsyncIterable communication channel with an included implementation for WebSockets.

 ## Go